Tua Tagovailoa Player Prop Bets for NFL Week 18 | Miami vs. New England 1/9/2022

 Matchup vs. New England

-- Tagovailoa's 115.7 passing yards per game in three matchups against the Patriots are 115.8 less than yards than his over/under in Sunday's game.
+- Tagovailoa averaged 115.7 passing yards per game in three matchups against the Patriots, 115.8 yards less than his over/under for Sunday.

-- Tagovailoa threw a TD one time over those three games against the Patriots, and has yet to throw multiple touchdown passes against them.
+- Tagovailoa threw a TD one time over those three games against the Patriots, and has not thrown multiple touchdown passes against them.

-- This week Tagovailoa will face the NFL's third-ranked pass defense (208.0 yards allowed per game).

 Recent Performances

-- Tagovailoa has racked up 599 passing yards (199.7 per game) and has a 58.2% completion percentage (53-for-91) over his last three appearances, tossing three touchdowns and four interceptions.
+- Tagovailoa has passed for 599 yards while completing 58.2% of his throws (53-of-91), with three touchdowns and four interceptions (199.7 yards per game) over his last three outings.

 Tagovailoa's Miami Teammates